containrrr/shepherd/README.md

 ### Configuration

 Shepherd will try to update your services every 5 minutes by default.
 You can adjust this value using the `SLEEP_TIME` variable.
+Alternatively set `CRON_SETTING` to run shepherd at a given time.
+When `CRON_SETTING` is provided, `SLEEP_TIME` will be ignored.

 You can prevent services from being updated by appending them to the `IGNORELIST_SERVICES` variable.
 This should be a space-separated list of service names.